 Ad Astra scholars have participated in study trips to organisations such as European Organisation for Nuclear Research (CERN) and the Council of Europe; they have been awarded internships in a range of national and international companies such as Harvard Institute of Medicine, USA; the European Space Agency; Boston Scientific, Galway and have worked as volunteers in community projects, as well as in schemes in the developing world.

-Our scholars have gone on to study Master Degree's in places such as Univeristy of Cambridge, University of Oxford, Harvard and Standford University.
-They have chosen to pursue PhDs in University of Cambridge, University College London, UCD as well as securing jobs with Goldman and Sachs, JP Morgan, Deloitte and more.
+Our scholars have gone on to study Master Degree's in places such as Imperial College London, Univeristy of Cambridge, University of Oxford and Harvard University.
+In 2018 we saw our first Ad Astra Academic Scholar, Ben Moore, receive the Fullbright Scholarship Student Award.
+Ben has used this award to pursue a Master of Science degree in Aeronautics & Astronautics at Stanford University.
+We have also had scholars pursue PhDs in University of Cambridge, University College London, UCD as well as securing jobs with Goldman and Sachs, JP Morgan, Deloitte and more.
+From our class of 2018, fifteen acdemic scholars have pursued further studies in the worlds ten ten universities.

 Ad Astra scholars benefit from a scholarship, mentoring and a range of tailored supports.
 The value of the scholarship for new scholars entering the programme in September 2018 is €3,000 for each year they are a member, which can be used to offset the cost of fees, accommodation, or used as a bursary.
 If wishing to live on campus, Ad Astra scholars may avail of allocated on-campus accommodation and have their scholarship allowance applied in part payment.